We are always looking for special people to give our puppies a happy puppyhood.

-You will receive your foster puppy when they are around seven weeks of age and treat them as part of your family for the next 12 – 18 months of their busy lives.
+You will receive your foster puppy when they are around eight weeks of age and treat them as part of your family for the next 12 – 18 months of their busy lives.

 You will need to socialise the puppies as much as possible and introduce them to as wide a range of experiences, places, people and animals as possible on a repeated basis.

 - Introduced to people of all races and ages, especially children.

 - Taught to relieve themselves only on command when on lead and working.

 - Introduced to, and able to behave appropriately in, shopping centres, post offices, shops, restaurants etc.

 - Taught how to behave in the home.

 - Taught how to walk calmly on a lead and ignore distractions in the environment.